jeff-mitchell.dev

 You should see the message “Hello, (your name)” outputted to the terminal.
 Congratulations!
 No matter how simple, you’ve just programmed in Rust.

 That’s it for this very bare bones introduction.
-The language has a lot of power and there are many concepts to learn and master.
+The language has many, many concepts to learn and master.
 More to come in the future!

 The Rust Programming Language